mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

   // Convert the mouse position to world position within the camera const worldPoint = this.input.activePointer.positionToCamera(this.cameras.main);

-  // Draw or erase tiles (only within the groundLayer) if (this.input.manager.activePointer.isDown) {
+  // Draw tiles (only within the groundLayer) if (this.input.manager.activePointer.isDown) {
     groundLayer.putTileAtWorldXY(353, worldPoint.x, worldPoint.y);
   }